hgrecco/mdform/README.rst

 The syntax is strongly based on this wmd_ fork.

-All fields are parsed into a dictionary with the following values:
+All fields are parsed into a dictionary (`mdform_definition`).
+The keys are the form labels and the value is another dictionary with the following
+elements:

 - type: str
   (e.g. StringField, TextAreaField, etc)